sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 ## II.
 Scope

-This guidance document is applicable to devices with cybersecurity considerations, including but not limited to devices that have a device software function^4 or that contain software (including firmware) or programmable logic.
+This guidance is applicable to devices with cybersecurity considerations, including but not limited to devices that include a device software function^1 or that contain software (including firmware) or programmable logic.
 The guidance is not limited to devices that are network-enabled or contain other connected capabilities.
 This guidance describes recommendations regarding the cybersecurity information to be submitted for devices under the following premarket submission types, when submitted to the Center for Devices and Radiological Health (CDRH) or the Center for Biologics Evaluation and Research (CBER):^

-- Premarket Notification (510(k)) submissions;
+- Premarket Notifi cation (510(k)) submissions;
 - De Novo requests;
 - Premarket Approval Applications (PMAs) and PMA supplements;
 - Product Development Protocols (PDPs);